aayushyadavz/aayushyadavz/README.md

 # 💫 About Me:
-Hello,<br><br>I'm Ayush, 👋🏻 a web developer with proficiency in HTML, CSS, Tailwind CSS, JavaScript, and React.
-Currently, I'm advancing my knowledge in frontend web development and seeking internship or job opportunities this year.
+Hello,<br><br>I'm Ayush, 👋🏻 a web developer with the skills provided below in this Readme.
+Currently, I am advancing my knowledge in frontend web development and actively seeking internship or job opportunities this year.
 I’d love to connect and collaborate on exciting projects.<br><br>You can reach me at 👇🏻<br>ayushyadav24nov1234@gmail.com

 ## 🌐 Socials: